-Date Last Walked: November 2015
+Date Last Walked: October 2019

 Distance: 11 miles (17.5kms)

 Duration: Approximately 4 hours 40 minutes

-The start of this walk is at a four-way junction, Moutti tis Choras, on the F929 about one kilometre east of the village of Spilia.There is a large trailboard here and some wooden signs:
+The start of this walk is at a four-way junction, Moutti tis Choras, on the F929 about one kilometre east of the village of Spilia.
+[GPS: 34.967740N, 32.962037E] There is a large trailboard here and some wooden signs:

 The foot-path takes you around the hillside, first descending then climbing back up towards the ridge.
 You are walking on the European Long Distance Path E4 through pine forest and there is plenty of shade.

 Turn sharp left on a hairpin turn immediately after the trailboard.
 Follow this road, which immediately turns right, to walk uphill and away from the main part of Kannavia below you.
 Follow this road ( Archbishop Makariou III Street) out of Kannavia to head towards Agia Eirini.

 There are benches in the shade here, as well as some lovely views out across the valley, so it’s a good place for a rest.

 Behind the church there is a wooden signboard pointing to the right up the hill.
-This is the start of the nature trail which leads to the ‘Limeria’, the EOKA hideouts used by the resistance during 1954-59.
+This is the start of the nature trail which leads to the ‘Limeria’, the EOKA hideouts used by the Cypriot resistance during 1954-59.

 Continue to follow the nature trail as the path climbs steadily around the hillside.
 Enjoy the views back towards Agia Eirini and Kannavia and across the valleys.
-You will emerge onto an earth road at around 3 hours.
+You will emerge onto an earth road at around 2 hours 55 minutes.
 Turn left here.

 Take the uphill path to the right signposted to the hideouts:

-It is another 10 or 15 minutes climbing until you reach the EOKA hideouts themselves.
+It is another 10 or 15 minutes fairly steady climbing until you reach the EOKA hideouts themselves.
 (3 hours 35 minutes) They are situated at the top of the hill and, not surprisingly, command extensive views in all directions over the Adelfoi Forest and surrounding villages.
 This is a really interesting place so allow enough time to have a good look around.
 The first fighting between the British and EOKA took place here.
 Even if you are not interested in the history, the views are fantastic.